oroinc/documentation/user/back-office/inventory/create.rst

 1. Navigate to **Inventory > Warehouses** using the main menu.

    .. image:: /user/img/inventory/Warehouses.png
+      :alt: The list of all warehouses available in the system
       :class: with-border

 2. Click **Create Warehouses**.
 The following page opens:

    .. image:: /user/img/inventory/WarehousesCreate.png
+      :alt: The create warehouse page
       :class: with-border

 3. Enter the warehouse name.